Saptarshi-max/saptarshi-max.github.io/resources.md

 ## Tutorials and Projects on STM32 microcontroller Series

-These codes has been implemented and tested on Stm32f429 and Stm32F303 Discovery boards.
+These codes has been implemented and tested on Stm32f429 or Stm32F303 Discovery boards.

 * [GPIO Programming](./advertising): Ways to promote your Discord server.
 * [SPI Programming](./discord-server-guide): Ways to grow your Discord server.
 * [I2C Programming](./discord-issues): Internal corruption and faults of Discord.
+* [Graphic LCD Programming](./discord-issues): Internal corruption and faults of Discord.
+* [USB Firmware Development](./discord-issues): Internal corruption and faults of Discord.
+* [Bluetooth driver Programming](./discord-issues): Internal corruption and faults of Discord.

 ## Tutorials and Projects on ESP32 Series